hiitiger/goverlay/README.md

         npm run build
         npm run start
     ```
+5. click then start button to start
-5. open gameoverlay.sln and build all
+6. open gameoverlay.sln and build all
-6. start dx11app and press ESC to do load inject dll for test
+7. start dx11app and press ESC to do load inject dll for test
-7. press F1 to swtich input intercepting
+8. press F1 to swtich input intercepting

 ## feature
     - [x] electron offscreen window overlay in game